 The remaining ingredients in this Purina Dog Chow Natural recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives a considerable amount of protein from non-meat ingredients.
 This is an undesirable property because plant based protein often lacks many of the necessary amino acids required by dogs.
 This property is typically found in lower quality products.

-The official PawDiet rating for Purina Dog Chow Natural Made With Real Chicken is 1.0 out of 5.
+The official PawDiet rating for Purina Dog Chow Natural Made With Real Chicken & Beef is 1.0 out of 5.